waydegg/dotfiles-public/README.md

 ## Brew

-Formulae and Casks listed in `brew/Brewfile` can be installed with Brew's [bundle](https://docs.brew.sh/Manpage#bundle-subcommand) subcommand
+Formulae and Casks listed in `brew/Brewfile` can be installed with Homebrew's [bundle](https://docs.brew.sh/Manpage#bundle-subcommand) subcommand

 ## Reference